exercism/website-copy/tracks/ruby/exercises/word-count/mentoring.md

 ### New Concepts
-Hash (it's new here because Robot Name has been removed as a core exercise); constant; `each_with_object`: avoiding the Accumulator Pattern.
+Hash (it's new here because Robot Name has been removed as a core exercise); constant; `each_with_object`: avoiding a separate  accumulator variable.

 ### Minimal solution for approval
 ```ruby